reenasirohi/SearchAPI/README.md

 navigate and utilizing a naming convention that makes the code easy to read.
 • A readme file included in each application explaining what the application does and how to get it up and running.
+Screen shot of running API document also uploaded.